grande-tomasz/gatsby-site/README.md

 The site will be served at http://localhost:9000.

-After building the site you can deploy it to hosting service using files from `public` folder.
+After building the site it can deployed to hosting service using files from `public` folder.

-## 🧐 What's inside?
+## 📂 Project structure

-Below graph presents the top-level files and directories you'll see in this starter.
+Below graph presents the top-level files and directories used in this starter.

     .
     ├── /__mocks__